 verify the otherDeviceEntityIdentifier matches an Entity Identifier currently recorded in its Device Log.
 If it does not then set unjoinResponseCode to otherDeviceNotInDeviceLog and process from step 5; otherwise process from step 4;

 delete all information from the entry in its Device Log that has the same Entity Identifier as otherDeviceEntityIdentifier along with all shared cryptographic material related to that entry.
+Additionally, If deviceType in that log entry is type1HANConnectedAuxiliaryLoadControlSwitch, the Device shall clear the association with the corresponding Auxiliary Controller [n], including updating the corresponding Auxiliary Controller [n] Type, with its SMETS meaning, to indicate that there is no associated Auxiliary Controller.
 If the deletion does not succeed, set unjoinResponseCode to otherFailure; and